WDM Research Trip to the Provincial Archives of Saskatchewan

 Archival and Oral History research methods are just one part of the research process historians perform.
 Secondary source research (books and articles written based on findings of archival research) are also important to the research process.
 Understanding how the new research fits with the existing literature is important to making a contribution to the field of study.

 Museum professionals also love to visit other museums to get inspiration and check out other exhibition techniques and themes.
 On this research trip, we also stopped in at the Royal Saskatchewan Museum (RSM) in Regina to visit “We Are All Treaty People,” an exhibit on Treaty Four.
 Treaties are an important yet often overlooked aspect of Saskatchewan’s history.
 As the WDM looks ahead, developing more robust treaty interpretation and signage will be important in taking steps towards Reconciliation.

 The RSM has a unique artifact on display, a written document by Chief Paskwa known as the Chief Paskwa Pictograph.
 This item is one of the only known written pieces of evidence of Indigenous understandings of Treaty 4.
 Chief Paskwa recorded it because he did not trust that Treaty 4 would be honoured by the Crown.
 He intended for it to be delivered to Queen Victoria in the hopes that she would ensure fair enforcement of the treaty, but it was never delivered to her.

 This trip to Regina was a valuable learning experience in many ways.
 We learned more about the history of our own institution as well as that of our province and country.

-By: Kaiti Hannah, Curatorial Assitant and Dr. Elizabeth Scott, Curator
+By: Kaiti Hannah, Curatorial Assistant and Dr. Elizabeth Scott, Curator